Sylow Group får GULD: Læs deres refleksioner

 Read the Sylow Group's great insights on their gold achievement:

-is the greenification of labs.
+"One of the many sustainability initiatives taken here at the University of Copenhagen is the greenification of labs.
 At a department such as ours, where most research revolves around lab work, the labs are of course extremely important and highly valued.

 They are, however, also quite costly to run in terms of energy consumption – they consume 3-10 times more energy per m2 than regular office space.